raphael-fritz/spt/README.md

 Track a Spotify playlist on a regular basis with an model powered by event sourcing!

+This application is in very early development and isn't doing much useful stuff yet.

 ## To-do

 - [x] Only track playlists owned by the user